llimllib/obsidian-archive/programming/javascript/typescript/thi.ng umbrella.md

 https://github.com/thi-ng/umbrella/

-A monorepo that does lots of webgl and visualization related stuff.
+A monorepo that does lots of [[WebGL]] and visualization related stuff.
 Difficult to get my head around how to use it/ how to use part of it / what's in there

 An interesting example is https://github.com/thi-ng/umbrella/tree/develop/examples/webgl-channel-mixer